 We implemented a delete button which appears when the user hovers over a connector.
 Furthermore, from watching how users interacted with connectors when they wanted to delete them we also decided to change the panels at either side of the builder so that users could drag and drop their connectors to delete them.

-We see this pattern a lot: not only did FullStory reveal a problem we didn't realise users were having, it also hinted at a good solution.
+We see this pattern a lot: not only did FullStory reveal a problem we didn't realize users were having, it also hinted at a good solution.

 Going forward, we continue to iterate on Tray, improving the product and the UX based on what we observe and learn using FullStory.